stared/stared.github.io/content/blog/2025/04/polyglot-quantum-flytrap/index.md

 Based on [Ethnologue 2025 research as in Wikipedia](https://en.wikipedia.org/wiki/List_of_languages_by_total_number_of_speakers), visualized with [Quesma Charts](https://charts.quesma.com/) tools I currently work on.
 Just put your CSV, write a prompt, and get a chart.
 ::

-I used this as a proxy.
-Currently, Virtual Lab is rather advanced, more suitable for undergraduate students than a general audience.
-Making Quantum Game easier is still on the roadmap.
+I used this as a proxy - as people

 I made educated guesses about which languages might work and asked models about their capabilities.
 Hindi and Arabic are certainly on the list, but the models weren't entirely confident.
 An "OK translation" might be better than no translation, but no translation is preferable to something confusing — let alone gibberish.

-Additionally, I added Polish.
+While it is not in the top 10, I added Polish.
 The idea was personal but turned out to be a good way to evaluate quality.
-Ukrainian was included for political reasons, and German because it's the original language of quantum mechanics.
+Ukrainian was included for political reasons, and German because it's [the original language of _Quantenmechanik_](https://en.wikipedia.org/wiki/History_of_quantum_mechanics).

 ### Models